brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 1:00pm - 4:00pm: Refactored reusable form into multiple components for their respective categories.

+#### Wednesday, 5/15/24

+* 9:00am - : Worked on cleaning up code for form and form field components, and adding functionality to save values of dropdown menus when a user goes to edit a trip.

 <!-- NOTES:

 Conditionally render trips by having a toggle feature.